HOW DID YOU LEARN TO MOVE?

 Are there any requirements?

-This workshop is suitable for anyone who can lie on their front and back, get up and down from and sit on the floor, plus be on their hands and knees for short periods without pain or too much discomfort.
+This workshop is suitable for anyone who can lie on their front and back, get up and down from and sit on the floor, plus be on their hands and knees or hands and feet for short periods without pain or too much discomfort.
 If one of these things is difficult or painful please contact me and we can discuss.
 You may still be able to enjoy much of the workshop even if you can’t do it all.

 Why is it worth doing?